DestinationHome/.github/profile/README.md

         <img src="https://img.shields.io/badge/-PlayStation%20Home%20Cache%20Extraction%20Guide%20Home-003247"
             alt="PlayStation Home Cache Extraction Guide"></a>

-We're a non-profit project team dedicated to restoring PlayStation Home's original [online](https://github.com/DestinationHome/Destination-Home-Online) functionality for gaming history preservation and educational purposes.
-In order to preserve PlayStation Home as a whole complex networking infrastructure, we ask the Home community to consider in donating pretentious/precious cache data from original clients.
-For more information on how you can [donate](https://nagato.gitbook.io/playstation-home-cache-extraction-guide1/) your old Home data which helps restore original Home content for our emulated networking services e.g., original spaces, clothing objects, video content, minigames & other core functional objects that is needed for PlayStation Home online.
+We're a **non-profit** preservation team dedicated to restoring **PlayStation Home's** original [online](https://github.com/DestinationHome/Destination-Home-Online) functionality & network services for gaming history preservation and educational purposes.
+In order to preserve PlayStation Home as a whole complex networking infrastructure, we ask the Home community & enthusiast alike to consider in donating pretentious/precious **cache data** from there original PLAYSTATATION®3 systems.
+For more information on how you can [donate](https://nagato.gitbook.io/playstation-home-cache-extraction-guide1/) your old Home data which helps restore original Home content for our emulated networking services e.g., *original spaces*, *clothing objects*, *video content*, *minigames* & other core functional objects that is needed for **PlayStation®Home** online.

 ![NPIA00005_screenshot_2022_05_09_12_54_38](https://user-images.githubusercontent.com/67494727/167459584-1303c148-5721-444b-bbaa-737874b06beb.png)